 TG4 Irish Traditional Musician of the Year 2001

 In the lead-up to the Casey Sisters' concert at the Ballymaloe Grainstore, Máire was interviewed by Cork's Evening Echo newspaper (click here to read) and all three sisters were interviewed by one of Ireland's national daily newspapers, The Irish Examiner (click here to read).
-Here's a video of their performance at the Skibbereen Arts Festival.
+The cover of their recent CD, Sibling Revelry, is on the right, and here's a video of their performance at the Skibbereen Arts Festival.

 Recent Irish TV programmes featuring Máire and Chris still available on the TG4 server include Part I of the TV programme "Mná an Cheoil" (Women in traditional Music) on TG4, Máire's live TV performance with Anne-Marie O'Farrell and Cormac de Barra on “Gradam Ceoil TG4 2016” and their duo performance on "Hup" on TG4.

-In 2015 / 2016 Máire and Chris toured in Australia (twice), the USA (four times), Canada, Italy, Denmark, Sweden and Ireland in addition to their UK work (which included their annual hugely-enjoyable Celtic Christmas Strings tours) and gave thirty-seven festival performances.
+In 2015 / 2016 Máire and Chris toured in Australia (twice), the USA (four times), Canada, Italy, Denmark, Sweden, the UK (which included their annual Celtic Christmas Strings tours) and Ireland and gave thirty-seven festival performances.
 Other notable events in that period were the award to Máire of Female Musician of the Year in the Live Ireland Music Awards 2016 and in the Chicago Irish American News Top TIR Awards (details here) and four TV performances.

 After Chris and Máire's wonderful trip to the US in the autumn and their third Celtic Christmas Strings tour of the UK in December, they're currently recording a new CD together...